Hero Image

 • 1.
 Time to Completion

 The ideal time to degree for the sustainable development PhD is five years.
-Students are guaranteed funding through their fifth year, however, extensions beyond a fifth can be granted annually, but funding is not guaranteed.
+Students are guaranteed funding through their sixth year, however, extensions beyond a sixth can be granted annually, but funding is not guaranteed.
 Once a student extends beyond the sixth year, with the excpetion of an approved Leave of Absence or Parental Accommodation, his/her progress is no longer satisfactory.
 A student who fails to maintain satisfactory progress will be advised of corrective steps to take, and be apprised of the consequences of failing to take those steps.
 A student who fails to maintain satisfactory progress after such a probationary period will have his/her candidacy terminated.

 Students who do not complete all requirements for the doctoral degree by the end of the ninth year (Nine Year Policy for Time to the PhD Degree) will no longer be considered Ph.D. degree candidates and will be notified accordingly in writing.